pgeirinhas/DataScience_Portfolio/README.md

 ## Explanatory & Exploratory Analysis For A HR Company
 ### Keywords: ETL, Python, Data Analysis, Data Visualization, HR, Workforce on-demand

-This project uses ETL Python skills on for a HR workforce on-demand company.
+This project uses critical thinking and technical skills to provide analytics insights for a HR workforce on-demand company.

 By using data analysis and data visualization skills on HR recruitment data, the following findings are used for decision making:
 - Data Explanatory Analysis in Python (Pandas Library)